 There is not just one college that is perfect for you; indeed, there are many colleges that can offer exactly what you want.
 The trick is to think about what you want out of the college experience and then look for schools that fit your needs and goals.

 If you are looking to see if and when a specific college will be visiting Boulder High, please click on the button below.
-For Fall 2020, all college rep visits will be held virtually on Mondays.
+For Fall 2021, all college rep visits will be held virtually.
 To join these meetings, go to your Naviance account.
-Click on "Colleges>Colleges Home>College Visits."
-Oftentimes, you will need to register in advance with the college to attend these meetings.
+On the top of the page, click "Colleges> Research Colleges>College Visits."
+Then select "Register Now" to sign up for that meeting.
+Join these virtual meetings on your own device or ask to use one of the Counseling Office chrome books.
+If you are going to miss a class period to attend a college visit, you must check in at the counseling office to be excused.